fharper/blog/src/posts/looking-for-my-next-challenge.md

 - [Twenty-three years of experience in the industry](https://www.linkedin.com/in/fredericharper/): 10 of those as a developer.
 - Fourteen years in developer advocates' roles at companies like Microsoft, Mozilla, Fitbit and npm.
 - Tremendous [speaking experience](https://fred.dev/speaking/): 190 talks in 23 countries.
-- Experience leading and building developer relations and specific areas like conferences, meetups, documentation, communities, social media, blogs, influencers programs...
+- Experience leading and building developer relations and specific areas like conferences, meetups, documentation, communities, social media, blogs, videos, livestreams, influencers programs...

 ## Who I am